fcarvalhopacheco/whots18-data-report/docs/source/2_section.md

 problem.

 Between 2 and 4 water samples were taken from all casts.
-These samples were to be analyzed for salinity at UH and used to calibrate the CTD conductivity sensors.
+These samples were analyzed for salinity at UH and used to calibrate the CTD conductivity sensors.

 ```{table} CTD stations during the WHOTS-19 cruise (WHOTS-18 mooring recovery).
 Datetime is in UTC (mm/dd/yy hh:mm).